Big Finish Productions

 Further to this, the episode endings are awful; part one especially.
 I don't know if it's a tribute to the dire cliffhangers of the Davison era, but it's still not a very good move.
 In a typical example of plot convenience, the Doctor uses the living poultice to save Peril's life, but why couldn't he have done the same for Miss Tremayne an episode earlier?
 Granted she's a daft, unpleasant religious nut, but the fifth Doctor - of all Doctors - would have helped.
 Oh, how silly of me - she's no longer expedient to the story, that's why not!

 It's boring, it fails to achieve its potential, but as I said initially, it's not bad.
 Like most of the Big Finish range, the production is of a very high standard.
 There are a few masterstrokes: the use of the framed narrative as recounted by Alison is very good, the acoustics in the chapel are great, and the slurping noises we hear as the Spillagers morph into their true form are nicely disgusting.
 Peter Davison, India Fisher and Liz Sutherland are excellent, The Invasion's Sally Faulkner does a wonderfully over-the-top zealot without ever getting hammy, and Sarah Sutton has improved vastly as since The Land of the Dead.
-On the negative side, the attempt by Peter Jurasik - an American - at a Canadian accent, is pretty woeful, as is the case with Hannah Dickinson's French (and no - because these characters are in fact the aliens in disguise is not a good enough excuse!)
+On the negative side, the attempt by Peter Jurasik at some sort of French/Swiss accent is pretty woeful, as is the case with Hannah Dickinson's French (and no - because these characters are in fact the aliens in disguise is not a good enough excuse!)
 But overall Winter for the Adept commits the worst entertainment sin of all: it's incredibly dull, and therefore ultimately forgettable.
 3/10